Controlling the controllable

 - Leverage creative storytelling: Find new ways to talk about the topic.
 Luckily as a broad term, AI is moving so quickly that as long as your eye is on the news cycle, finding an innovative approach won’t be too difficult.

-- Thought leadership needs thought leaders: Engage with the experts at your organisation - they’re on the frontline, so to speak, and at the very least will have an interesting or new viewpoint you can leverage.
+- Thought leadership needs thought leaders: Engage with the experts at your organisation.
+Find those with an interesting or new viewpoint you can leverage.

 - Incorporate humour and creativity: Inject humour and creativity to make AI-related content more engaging and memorable.
-Sometimes, the secret sauce to engaging with your target audience is engaging with them as a human.
+The secret sauce to engaging with your target audience is engaging with them as a human.

 At Resonance, we are experts in helping organisations do just that.